ZHJY-DataAnanlysis/PERC/README.md

 The EduMix-24 and EduMath-24 Datasets: Classifying Long-Content Educational Resources with Imbalanced Category Distributions, built by Guangdong Institute of Smart Education are released for academic research free of cost under an agreement.

 For commercial purpose usage, please contact Prof. Quanlong Guan: gql@jnu.edu.cn or Doc.
 Xiuliang Duan dxl1001@stu2022.jnu.edu.cn.

-The application form of the dataset for academic research can be downloaded bellowing:

 Copyright 2025-2027, [Guangdong Institute of Smart Education, Jinan University](http://www.dlvc-lab.net), Jinan University.